-Warren Buffett might be the world’s most famous investor, and he frequently touts the benefits of investing in low-cost index funds.
+Warren Buffett is probably the world’s most famous investor, and he frequently touts the benefits of investing in low-cost index funds.
 In fact, he’s instructed the trustee of his estate to invest in index funds.

 “My advice to the trustee couldn't be more simple: Put 10% of the cash in short-term government bonds and 90% in a very low-cost S&P 500 index fund,” he noted in Berkshire Hathaway’s 2013 annual letter to shareholders.

-Yet, despite Buffett’s advice, the wealthy typically don’t invest in the simple, low fee, market-matching index funds.
-Instead they invest in individual businesses, plus art, real estate, hedge funds, and other types of investments with high entrance costs.
+Yet, despite Buffett’s advice, the wealthy typically don’t invest in simple, low fee, market-matching index funds.
+Instead, they invest in individual businesses, art, real estate, hedge funds, and other types of investments with high entrance costs.
 These risky investments generally require large buy-in costs and carry high fees, while promising the opportunity for outsized rewards.

 How the Wealthy Invest

 Hedge funds are likewise popular with the wealthy.
-These funds of the rich require investors to demonstrate $1,000,000 or more in net worth, and use sophisticated strategies intended to beat the market.
-But hedge funds charge approximately 2% of fees and 20% of profits.
+These funds of the rich require investors to demonstrate $1 million or more in net worth and use sophisticated strategies intended to beat the market.
+But hedge funds usually charge approximately 2% of fees and 20% of profits.
 Investors need to get huge returns to support those high fees!

-The wealthy also own traditional stocks, bond, and fund investments.
+This isn't to suggest that the wealthy don't own traditional stocks, bonds, and fund investments—they do.
 Yet, their riches and interests open doors to other types of exciting and exclusive investments that aren’t typically available to the average person.

 Why Don’t the Wealthy Invest in Low-Fee Index Funds?

-Over the past 90 years, the S&P 500 averaged a 9.53% annualized return.
+Over the past 90 years, the S&P 500 averaged around a 9.5% annualized return.
 You’d think the rich would be satisfied with that type of return on their investments.
-For example, $10,038.47 invested in the S&P 500 in 1955 is worth $3,286,458.70 at the end of 2016.
-Investing in the whole market with index funds offers consistent returns, while minimizing the risks associated with individual stocks and other investments.
+For example, $10,038.47 invested in the S&P 500 in 1955 was worth $3,286,458.70 at the end of 2016.
+Investing in the whole market with index funds offers consistent returns while minimizing the risks associated with individual stocks and other investments.

 But the wealthy can afford to take some risks in the service of multiplying their millions (or billions).
-To take one example, look at world-famous investor and speculator George Soros, who once made $1.5 billion in one month by betting that the British pound and several other European currencies were overvalued against the German Deutsche mark.
+For another example, look at world-famous investor and speculator George Soros.
+He once made $1.5 billion in one month by betting that the British pound and several other European currencies were overvalued against the German Deutsche Mark.

-Hedge funds promise extraordinary gains, although in recent years have failed to outperform the stock market indices.
+Hedge funds aim for those sorts of extraordinary gains, although history is filled with examples of years when many hedge funds failed to outperform the stock market indices.
 But they can also pay off in a big way for their rich clients.
-Last year, James Simons of Renaissance Technology earned his investors 21.5% net of fees.
-And Simons himself earned a handsome $1.5 billion.
-The wealthy are willing to risk hefty buy-in fees of $100,000 to $25 million for the opportunity to reap great returns.
+That's why the wealthy are willing to risk hefty buy-in fees of $100,000 to $25 million for the opportunity to reap great returns.

-The wealthy are different than you and me, with massive incomes, net worths, and opportunities.
-Although they seek out unique investments in the hopes of spectacular returns, not all their ventures pay off with returns greater than a low-fee index fund.
+The wealthy have massive incomes, net worths, and opportunities.
+Although they seek out unique investments in hopes of seeing spectacular returns, not all their ventures pay off with returns greater than a low-fee index fund.
+However, since they have more than enough cash on hand to survive, they're less dependent on steady returns.
 A simple investment strategy in low-fee index funds is good enough for Warren Buffett, and it’s good enough for the average investor.